A View on the Future of Rail & Transit: A Q&A with Gavin Fraser

 How do we help clients think differently to respond to the future?

 Rail and transit is an interesting sector because it’s pretty well-established and much of the traditional work remains the same.
-Clients have been operating trains for more than 150 years and buses for more than 100 – and the fundamentals remain the same but changes in world around us demand different ways of thinking.
+Clients have been operating trains for more than 150 years and buses for more than 100 – and the fundamentals remain the same but changes in the world around us demand different ways of thinking.

 Our work covers the full cycle of rail and transit solutions – from planning, design and development to delivery and management and for all modes and rail and transit technologies, whether it’s a bridge or station design, payment collection system or vehicle engineering.